How to End a College Essay - Strategies, Tips & Examples

 The phrase "I never saw it coming" adds a sense of anticipation and curiosity, making the conclusion memorable.
 This technique effectively leaves the reader with a lasting impression, showcasing the applicant's storytelling skills and ability to capture attention.

-3. The Full Circle
+3. End the Essay By Going Full Circle

 As you may know, a “full circle” ending ties the story’s ending to the very beginning.
 Not to be confused with a summary, this method is an excellent way to leave a lasting impression on your reader.